 Tverskaya Street – You can’t miss it

-Admiring old buildings, looking for luxery shops an the best restaurants? just go to the Tverskaya Street you would be surprised with the ancient interiors and the Russian traditions in those places.
+Admiring old buildings, looking for luxury shops and the best restaurants?
+Just go to Tverskaya Street you would be surprised with the ancient interiors and the Russian traditions in those places.

-At the same point you can’t miss the Bolshoi Theatre, one of the few places where the best dancers performed.
-Even if you’re not fun of Ballet and Opera, you must take a look at traditions of the Bolshoi.
+At the same point, you can’t miss the Bolshoi Theatre, one of the few places where the best dancers performed.
+Even if you’re not fun of Ballet and Opera, you must take a look at the traditions of the Bolshoi.

 Izmaylov Market – On budget buying market